farhan3001/Movie-List/README.md

 - Uses Clean Code Architecture for Flutter with BLoC as state management

 - Data that's used only consists of 4 main items parsed from the API:
-  -  title,
+  -  title
-  -  rating,
+  -  rating
-  -  poster,
+  -  poster
   -  release date

 - Testable on Android devices only (not iOS devices) due to a lack of testing resources (requires devices running with Apple OS)